fanpu/autolab-docs/docs/index.md

 # Welcome to the Autolab Docs

-Autolab is a course management and homework autograding platform that enables instructors to offer programming labs to their students.
-It includes gradebooks, rosters, handins/handouts, lab writeups, code annotation, manual grading, late penalties, grace days, cheat checking, meetings, partners, and bulk emails.
+Autolab is a course management platform that enables instructors to offer autograded programming assignmentsto their students.
+The two key  ideas in Autolab are *autograding* that is, programs evaluating other programs, and *scoreboards* that display the latest autograded scores for each student.
+Autolab also provides gradebooks, rosters, handins/handouts, lab writeups, code annotation, manual grading, late penalties, grace days, cheat checking, meetings, partners, and bulk emails.

 ## Getting Started